Obvious/Help Center

 Step gates

-Gates let you pause a step until a condition is met before execution continues.
-Without a gate, each step runs immediately after the previous one finishes.
-With a gate, the step waits.
+Gates run a step, then pause the task until a condition is met before continuing.
+Without a gate, each step runs as soon as the previous one finishes.
+With a gate, the step runs and then the task waits.

 Gate types

-Approval — The step waits for one or more people to approve it before continuing.
-You specify who needs to approve.
-Obvious notifies them, and the step only proceeds once they give the go-ahead.
-Use this when a step involves an action a human should sign off on before it runs.
+Approval — Runs the step, then waits for one or more people to review and approve before the task continues.
+Obvious notifies them.
+Use this when a human should sign off on what the step produced before the workflow moves on.

-If an approval gate is rejected — or an auto-condition gate fails — you choose what Obvious does next:
+When an approval gate is rejected or an auto-condition fails, you choose the fallback:

-• Retry — Runs the same step again from the start.
+• Retry step — Runs the step again.

-• Abort — Stops the entire task run immediately.
+• Abort task — Stops the run immediately.

-• Route to step — Jumps to a different step you specify instead of continuing in sequence.
-Useful for branching logic: "if this check fails, go to the cleanup step instead."
+• Route to step — Jumps to a specific step instead of continuing in sequence.

 Paused runs

-When a run is waiting on a gate, it shows a status of Paused in your run history.
-Approval gates stay paused until someone approves or rejects.
-Timeout gates stay paused until the wait elapses.
-Other task runs are unaffected — a paused run doesn't block anything else in your project.
+A step waiting on a gate shows Paused in your run history.
+Approval gates stay paused until someone acts.
+Timeout gates clear when the wait elapses.
+Other runs in your project are unaffected.

 Running your task

-• From chat: Type / in the chat input and select your task from the list.
-Obvious runs it in your current thread.
+• From chat: Type / and select your task from the list.

-You'll see the progress right in chat — which steps completed, which are running, and whether any hit issues.
-This is a good time to verify the task does what you expected.
+Progress appears in chat — which steps completed, which are running, and any issues.

 What to do if this didn't work

 The task won't save.
-Make sure every step has a description.
+Every step needs a description.
 Empty steps block saving.

-The task saved but didn't run as expected.
-Tasks depend on the current state of your data and project.
-If a step references a sheet that doesn't exist or a field that was renamed, the step will fail.
-Edit the task and update your steps.
+The task didn't run as expected.
+If a step references a sheet or field that no longer exists, the step fails.
+Edit the task and update those steps.

 A run is stuck on Paused.
-A step is waiting on an approval gate.
-Open the run from your run history and check who needs to approve — or reject the gate to trigger the configured fallback behavior.
+An approval gate is waiting.
+Open the run from your run history to approve or reject it.

-You want to delete the task.
-Open the task from the Tasks drawer menu, select Delete, and confirm.
+You want to edit or delete the task.
+Open the Tasks drawer, click on the task, and select Edit or Delete.

 Still stuck?
-Email help@obvious.ai and include the task name and what you expected to happen.
+Email help@obvious.ai with the task name and what you expected to happen.

 Was this helpful?